 How digital rail revenue management can accelerate revenue recognition with enhanced compliance

 Digital transformations are sweeping across the railroad industry.
 As railways work to stay ahead of the disruption cycle, they look for ways to integrate digital solutions that can automate operational processes.
-Rail industry regulators such as the Federal Railroad Administration (FRA) are catching on, with talk of an amendment being made to Rule-2 making the rounds of the industry.
-This amendment would require railroads participating in ISS to be REN certified.
+As per Railway Accounting Rules, all ISS railroad participants needs to be REN certified.

 Challenges in traditional revenue management for short lines